dugagjin/parallel-benchmark/README.md

 - Auto-parallelize
 - No vector
 - OpenMP
-- SIMD
-- Threads
+- Threads (but buggy when array to large ?)

 ## What has to be implemented

 - OpenCL
+- SIMD

 ## Actual issues

-- Auto-parallelize from Microsoft do not work (error 1007: reduction of array to scalar)
+- Auto-parallelize from Microsoft does not work - error 1007: reduction of array to scalar - so it's normal.
-- Threads have a argument problem
-- SIMD should be for integers but does it exist ?

 ## To run